Contents

 Here’s what it usually includes:

-Most leads require at least three touchpoints before they respond.
+On average, leads require 2-3 touchpoints before they respond.

 To do that effectively, you need tools that save your time, automate your work, and integrate seamlessly with your existing tool stack.